Shadow banking in China

 Chinese shadow banking refers to underground financial activity that takes place outside of traditional banking regulations and systems.
 China has one of the largest shadow banking industries with approximately 40% of the country's outstanding loans tied up in shadow banking activities.
 Shadow banking in China arose after the People's Bank of China became the central bank in 1983.
 This encouraged commercial enterprises and private investors to place more of their money in financial products, causing the banking industry to grow.

 History

-Shadow banking in China is identified to have first emerged in the late 1990s, however its rapid growth did not come until the period following the GFC in 2007.
+Shadow banking in China is identified to have first emerged in the late 1990s, however its rapid growth came after the 2008 financial crisis.
 It is documented that the growth in shadow banking activity was due to the inability of the traditional banking system to meet the spike in demand for funding, due to tight regulation on lending.
-It is estimated that in the period of 2010-2012, non-financial intermediaries in China grew at a rate of 34% per year.
+It is estimated that in the period of 2010–2012, non-financial intermediaries in China grew at a rate of 34% per year.

 Some of the key reasons individuals and companies engage in shadow banking include, but are not limited to: